JohnCremona/CMFs/PostgresSchema.md

 **Validation** for `mf_hecke_lpolys`:

+* Unique
+  * (hecke_orbit_code,p)
+* Overall
-* there should be exactly 25 records present for each recod in mf_newforms with field_poly set
+  * there should be exactly 25 records present for each recod in mf_newforms with field_poly set (attached to mf_newforms)
-* check that (hecke_orbit_code,p) is a unique identifier
   * check that every prime p < 100 occurs exactly once for each hecke_orbit_code
   * check that hecke_orbit_code is present in mf_newforms
   * check that degree of lpoly is twice the dimension in mf_newforms
   * check that linear coefficient of lpoly is -trace(a_p) and constant coefficient is 1

 **Table** `mf_hecke_newspace_traces`: